-- Payables relating to trailing commission are initially measured at fair value and subsequently at amortised cost; - Contract assets are measured using the expected value method under AASB 15.
+Payables relating to trailing commission are initially measured at fair value and subsequently at amortised cost; Contract assets are measured using the expected value method under AASB 15 "Revenue from contracts with customers".

 (c) Functional and presentation currency

 These Consolidated Financial Statements are presented in Australian dollars ("AUD").